shrivastava-26/SkyScope/README.md

 # 🌤️ SkyScope - Your Go-to Weather Companion
 SkyScope is a sleek and powerful weather application designed to provide real-time weather updates, personalized forecasts, and interactive maps.
-Whether you're planning a trip, commuting, or simply curious about the changing skies, SkyScope ensures you're always informed.
+Whether you're planning a trip, commuting, or simply curious about the changing skies, SkyScope ensures you're always informed

 ## 🚀 Features